Meditation for People Who Can’t Sit Still: 5 Beginner-Friendly Ways to Practice

 Attention anchors for restless beginner meditation

 Mindful.net frames meditation as attention practice rather than stillness practice because that distinction matters for beginners.
 The research is promising but modest.
-A 2014 JAMA Internal Medicine meta-analysis found small to moderate improvements in anxiety, depression, and pain, with effects varying by condition and study quality source.
+A 2014 JAMA Internal Medicine meta-analysis found small to moderate improvements in anxiety, depression, and pain, with effects varying by condition and study quality JAMA study.
 For a broader foundation, our mindfulness meditation starter guide explains the same attention loop in plain language.

 How meditation for people who can’t sit still works